 Why Invest in Pakistan and Gwadar

-Despite being so geographically close to India and Sri Lanka, Pakistan is quite unique with its own distinct culture and set of circumstances.
+Despite being geographically close to India and Sri Lanka, Pakistan is quite unique with its own distinct culture and set of circumstances.
 With its vast green fields, improvement in security and it’s close, trusting and established relationship with China, it is in a fantastic position to capitalise on the huge amount of foreign investment that is pouring into the country right now.

-People often forget that Pakistan has the sixth largest population (over 190 million) in the world and interestingly, it is the 24th largest economy in the world in terms of purchasing power parity.
+Pakistan has the sixth largest population (just over 220 million according to UN data) in the world and interestingly, it is the 24th largest economy in the world in terms of purchasing power parity.

-Others factors that define Pakistan include its younger population and it’s growing middle class, the fact that English is the lingua franca of the business community, and its highly evolved services sector that contributes 56% of GDP.
+Other factors that define Pakistan include its younger population and it’s growing middle class, the fact that English is the lingua franca of the business community, and its highly evolved services sector that contributes 56% of GDP.
 Pakistanis are actually the biggest consumer spenders in Asia, so there is a lot of potential for foreign business.

 Financially, production and labour costs are lower in Pakistan, so it offers a higher yield than surrounding countries for investors.
-It’s stock exchange has actually been performing better than India’s in recent years and its GDP has risen for 5 straight years.
+Its stock exchange has actually been performing better than India’s in recent years and its GDP has risen for 5 straight years.

-Pakistan is expected to continue to grow as it receives further foreign investment.
+Pakistan is expected to continue to grow as it receives further foreign investment particularly from Saudi Arabia which is emerging as a valued supporting partner.
 In the first nine months of the current fiscal year, Foreign Direct investment in Pakistan improved 4.4% to $2.09 billion from $2 billion in the same period last year.

-It’s clear to see why China’s President Xi believes Pakistan has the capability to be the next Asian Tiger and here at CPIC we are proud to be at the forefront of the Emerging Pakistan growth story.
+It’s clear to see why China’s President Xi Jinping believes Pakistan has the potential to be the next Asian Tiger and here at CPIC we are proud to be at the forefront of the Emerging Pakistan growth story.